I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-ioregisterdriverreinitialization.md

 <p>The <i>DriverEntry</i> routine can call <b>IoRegisterDriverReinitialization</b> only once.
 If the <i>Reinitialize</i> routine should be run again after any other drivers' <i>Reinitialize</i> routines have returned control, the <i>Reinitialize</i> routine also can call <b>IoRegisterDriverReinitialization</b> as many times as the driver's <i>Reinitialize</i> routine should be run.</p>

 <p>Usually, a driver with a <i>Reinitialize</i> routine is a higher-level driver that controls both PnP and legacy devices.
-Such a driver must not only create device objects for the devices that the PnP manager detects (and for which the PnP manager calls the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff540521">AddDevice</a> routine), the driver must also create device objects for legacy devices that the PnP manager does not detect.
-A driver can use a <i>Reinitialize</i> routine to create those device objects and layer the driver over the next-lower driver for the underlying device.</p>

-<p>A driver can call this routine only if its <i>DriverEntry</i> routine will return STATUS_SUCCESS.
-If the driver-supplied <a href="https://msdn.microsoft.com/library/windows/hardware/ff561022">Reinitialize</a> routine must use the registry, the <i>DriverEntry</i> routine should include a copy of the string to which  <i>RegistryPath</i> points as part of the context passed to the <i>Reinitialize</i> routine in this call.</p>

-<p>If the driver is loaded dynamically, it is possible for this to occur during a normally running system, so all references to the reinitialization queue must be synchronized.</p>

-<p>The <i>Count</i> input to a <i>DriverReinitializationRoutine</i> indicates how many times this routine has been called, including the current call.</p>

-<p>The <i>DriverEntry</i> routine can call <b>IoRegisterDriverReinitialization</b> only once.
-If the <i>Reinitialize</i> routine should be run again after any other drivers' <i>Reinitialize</i> routines have returned control, the <i>Reinitialize</i> routine also can call <b>IoRegisterDriverReinitialization</b> as many times as the driver's <i>Reinitialize</i> routine should be run.</p>

-<p>Usually, a driver with a <i>Reinitialize</i> routine is a higher-level driver that controls both PnP and legacy devices.
-Such a driver must not only create device objects for the devices that the PnP manager detects (and for which the PnP manager calls the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff540521">AddDevice</a> routine), the driver must also create device objects for legacy devices that the PnP manager does not detect.
+Such a driver must not only create device objects for the devices that the PnP manager detects (and for which the PnP manager calls the driver's <a href="kernel.adddevice">AddDevice</a> routine), the driver must also create device objects for legacy devices that the PnP manager does not detect.
 A driver can use a <i>Reinitialize</i> routine to create those device objects and layer the driver over the next-lower driver for the underlying device.</p>

 ## -requirements
 <table>